 - Coccidiosis is nasty, but can be prevented by adding a coccidiostat to the feed.
 If you prefer, there are also products to put in the water or use as a drench.

 - They must be females or neutered males.
 They are effective against coyotes, wolves, dogs and stray humans.
+We bred and sold Great Pyrenees dogs for livestock guarding for many years and most of our information came from Kansas State University, which seemed to be the most reliable source.

 - Guard dogs (like the Great Pyrenees) work well in lots of situations, but if you live in a populated area they can be socialized by your neighbors.